48cfu/CarND-LaneLines-P1/writeup.md

 - Modified the function draw_lines by using RANSAC instead of linear regression as it is more robust to the presence of outliers.
 By doing so we obtain a single segment representing the lane lines

 [test_images_output/whiteCarLaneSwitch.jpg]: ./examples/grayscale.jpg "Grayscale"
-[whiteCarLaneSwitch]: ./test_images_output/whiteCarLaneSwitch.jpg "White car lan"
+[/test_images_output/whiteCarLaneSwitch.jpg]: ./test_images_output/whiteCarLaneSwitch.jpg "White car lan"

 ![solidYellowLeft][test_images_output/solidYellowLeft.jpg]
 ![solidYellowCurve2][test_images_output/solidYellowCurve2.jpg]